thunderpleco/aws-query-in-place/README.md

 select name, municipality  from s3object s where municipality = 'Las Vegas'
 ```

-3. Launch the pre-created cloud 9 environment on AWS in **us-west-2** Oregon region.
+3. Launch the pre-created AWS cloud 9 environment on AWS in **us-west-2** Oregon region.

 4. Review the pre-loaded python script, **"s3-select-compare-small.py"** and **"s3-select-compare-large.py"**.

-5. Run the **s3-select-small.py** a couple times to observe the difference between query with and without s3 select.
+5. Run the **s3-select-small.py** a couple times to observe the difference between query with and without Amazon S3 select.

-6. Run the **s3-select-large.py** a couple times to observe the difference between query with and without s3 select.
+6. Run the **s3-select-large.py** a couple times to observe the difference between query with and without Amazon S3 select.

-## Glacier Select Builder Instruction:
+## Amazon Glacier Select Builder Instruction:

-1. Watch the demo, which shows the difference between normal Glacier retrival and Glacier Select.
+1. Watch the demo, which shows the difference between normal Amazon Glacier retrival and Amazon Glacier Select.

 ## Price comparison:
 S3 Select Stats details bytesScanned: